rotunda-uvap/uvapweb/content/homepage/current/index.md

 templateKey: homepage
 title: Current
 top_banner:
-  - banner_title: Balzac on the Barricades
+  - banner_title: The Farmer, the Gastronome, and the Chef
-    banner_author: Rebecca Terese Powers
+    banner_author: Daniel J. Philippon
-    banner_subtitle: The Literary Origins of an Economic Revolution
+    banner_subtitle: In Pursuit of the Ideal Meal
-    banner_id: "5372"
+    banner_id: "10011"
-    banner_quote: Convincingly connects discourses from the July Monarchy with the contemporary period through movements like Occupy and Nuit Debout.
+    banner_quote: A book to be savored by the woodstove, a glass of local beer in hand!
-    banner_attr: Anne O’Neil-Henry, Georgetown University
+    banner_attr: Bill McKibben
 related_book:
   - "5744"
   - "5617"